earthly/earthly/docs/guides/shared-cache.md

 ### Inline cache

 Inline caching is the easiest to configure.
-It essentially makes use of any image already being pushed to the registry and adds some very small metadata as part of its configuration about how Earthly is able to reuse that image for future runs.
+It essentially makes use of any image already being pushed to the registry and adds some very small metadata (a few KiB) as part of its configuration about how Earthly is able to reuse that image for future runs.

 The key benefit of this approach is that you get the upload for free if you anyway push images to the registry.